RichardL64/Solar/SolisComms/README.md

 **/H**
-Turn the onboard LED on
+Turn the onboard LED on (left over from initial Arduino sketch - left in for testing)

 **/L**
-Turn the onboard LED off
+Turn the onboard LED off  (left over from initial Arduino sketch - left in for testing)

 **/R?refresh=<seconds>&address=<value>,<value>...**
 Return the register addresse values as JSON JS array